Plofland/7ayati/README.md

 ### Navbar

 -   [ ] phone nav bar hamburger menu built --- [use this as a guide](https://dev.to/andrewespejo/how-to-design-a-simple-and-beautiful-navbar-using-nextjs-and-tailwindcss-26p1)
--   [ ] Great Vibes font for nav links
+-   [x] Great Vibes font for nav links
+-   [ ] Link containing divs are the height of the navbar and clickable

 ### Socialbar
 - [ ] Vertical social icons on the right side that will be visible on every page

 ### Menu
 - [ ] menu card template component built
+- [ ] menu divided up into sections Shisha, Hookahs, Coffee, Food

 ### About
 - [x] lorem ipsum paragraph